sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-Although the contact `support` is defined under `contacts` and specified correctly in the check definition, the contact does not provide configuration the for `email` integration.
+Although the contact `support` is defined under `contacts` and specified correctly in the check definition, the contact does not provide configuration for the `email` integration.
 This means no change will be made to the default `email` configuration.
 In this case, an email will be sent to "default@example.com".

 ![Single Handler with Single Non-Matching Contact](/images/contact-routing/single-handler/single-non-matching-contact.png)

-### Single Handler with Multiple Matching Contacts
+#### Single Handler with Multiple Matching Contacts

 In this configuration we have a single handler, `email`, and multiple contacts, `support` and `dev`, configured.
 The support and dev contacts have a configuration override for `email` handler to send their emails to "support@sensuapp.io" and "dev@sensuapp.io" respectively.

+**Check configuration:**

 {{< highlight json >}}
 {
   "checks": {
     "example_check": {
-      "command": "do_something.rb",
+      "command": "example_script.rb",
       "handlers": [
         "email"
       ],